 There are a series of control markers approximately every 500 metres along Chesil Beach from Ferrybridge to Abbotsbury and a smaller number along the Fleet landshore.
 These points are accurately surveyed and provide known locations to assist research work on the Fleet and Chesil Beach.
 They were established in 2004 in a joint effort between the Fleet Warden and a team from Portsmouth University.

 The majority of the markers consist of a length of substantial angle-iron driven into the ground.
 The surveyed point is the top of the post at the point where the two sides meet.
 Where an existing feature is in the right position then this is used.
-An example is the CB28 marker shown below.
-Precise locations of all the markers can be found here.
+An example is CB28 shown below.
+Precise locations can be found here.

 The marker post at CB29